gnpapers/gn2-progress-report/1_accomplishments.md

 reviewers

-Paper "gnparser: A powerful scientific name parser based on parsing expression grammars" final stages for submission to BMC Bioinformatics
+Paper "gnparser: A powerful scientific name parser based on parsing expression grammars" is on the final stages for submission to BMC Bioinformatics

 Paper "gn-crossmap: A Tool to Verify Scientic NamesChecklists" is in preparation